npmcomponent/JohnAlbin-normalize-scss/README.md

 ## The Compass port of normalize.css

-__This project is the Sass/Compass port of normalize.css.__ It aims to use the best partials from Compass to make normalize even easier to integrate with your website.
+__This project is the Sass/Compass version of Normalize.css__, a collection of HTML element and attribute rulesets to normalize styles across all browsers.
+This port aims to use the best partials from Compass to make Normalize even easier to integrate with your website.
 To learn about why Normalize.css is so amazing, skip to the "normalize.css" section below.

 This Sass/Compass port currently utilizes: